Sampa-USP/nanotube-tools/accessible_volume/README.md

 The scripts in this folder can be used to estimate the acessible volume inside a nanotube using LAMMPS.

-The idea is to insert a probe (Ar atom) hundreds or millions of times to perform a Monte Carlo integration, similar to what is performed in the common exercise of [estimating the value of pi](https://www.geeksforgeeks.org/estimating-value-pi-using-monte-carlo/).
+The idea is to insert a probe (Ne atom) hundreds or millions of times to perform a Monte Carlo integration, similar to what is performed in the common exercise of [estimating the value of pi](https://www.geeksforgeeks.org/estimating-value-pi-using-monte-carlo/).
 The accessible volume is determined by the Lennard-Jones interaction energy: if the energy is lesser than zero, the probe is in, if the energy is positive the probe is out of the accessible volume.
-This idea was previously explored in [this](http://dx.doi.org/10.1016/j.jcis.2007.08.020) and [this](http://dx.doi.org/10.1016/j.jcis.2010.05.001) references, and the argon potential is from [this](https://doi.org/10.1063/1.479848) reference.
+This idea was previously explored in [this](http://dx.doi.org/10.1016/j.jcis.2010.05.001) reference.

 First, you need to generate a sequence of random rumbers to be used as seed for each insertion in LAMMPS.
 To generate the seeds, run the python script as below, replacing `NSTEPS` with the number of steps you wish to use in your MC integration: